Boston Fern: Plant Care and Grow Guide

 A member of the Dryopteridaceae family, the Boston Fern’s botanical name is the Nephrolepsis exaltata bostoniensis.

-The Boston fern mutation was discovered in 1895 in the midst of two hundred sword ferns by a florist near Boston.
+The Boston fern mutation was discovered in 1895 amid two hundred sword ferns by a florist near Boston.
 The Sword Fern species is native to Florida and the American tropics.

 There are more than 200 varieties of the Boston Fern.
-Some popular cultivars include:
+Some popular ones include:

 • Nephrolepsis exaltata “Compacta” – A short very compact fern.